Lightroom VS Capture One

-The new normal all of us are now faced with is Digital Camera Based Photography relies on a computer for processing and file storage - the digital darkroom.
+The new normal most of us are faced with is Digital Camera Based Photography which relies on a computer for processing and file storage - the digital darkroom.
 Soon after my switch from film to digital I quickly learned shooting in JPEGs format would not support more advanced image “tweaks” later.
-Once I realized that fact I immediately went into the camera settings and changed the format to NEF or “raw” format as many people call it.
-That simple change meant – I needed more advanced specialized raw editing software that could read and edit RAW files, at that time I turned to the Nikon Software Store and bought Capture NX-2 for about $199.00, the software could do magic with raw files – Capture NX 2 was everything I needed.
-NX-2 was simple enough yet had enough features to make my photos look better QUICKLY without me spending hours processing a set of images.
-Then one day Nikon announced it was halting raw support for the NX-2 software.
-Planning ahead for the NX2 demise at least for newer camera support, I began to look around, what happened was I basically went with what “everyone” else was doing by popular vote – “Light Room” – and I hated it.
-Seven years later, all my images are in LR catalogs and I still dislike using Lightroom, I learned to use Lightroom out of necessity.
-Underneath the covers, it feels foreign every time I use Lightroom, I am at odds with it.
+Once I realized that fact I immediately went into the camera settings and changed the format to “raw” format.
+That simple change meant – I needed more advanced specialized raw editing software that could read and edit RAW files, at that time I turned to the Nikon Software Store and bought Capture NX-2 for about $199.00, the software could do magic with raw files – Capture NX 2 was everything I needed - at that time.
+NX-2 was simple enough yet had enough features to make my photos look better QUICKLY without me spending hours processing images.
+Then Nikon announced it was halting raw support for the NX-2 software.
+I choose what “everyone” else was doing by popular vote “Light Room” and I hated it.
+Years later, all my images are in LR catalogs and I still dislike using Lightroom mostly due to its import/rendering speed.
+Over time I learned to use Lightroom out of necessity.

 For those new to Lightroom – LR offers non-destructive editing: meaning the edits to your photos are an LR modification not applied directly to the image itself, basically a config file for the image which Lightroom reads and applies those settings for each image and renders it in Lightroom, If you want those changes outside of Lightroom you need to export with changes so other editors see the edits.

-Lightroom the editor: I find this part for me as being the most important reason for Lightroom but yet lacking and limited in what and how it is delivered.
-When you first import your images from your camera – Lightroom applies a default Adobe RGB profile settings.
-This is annoying.
-You can change this behavior by setting a new default but it is frustrating - to have your images re-graded as a flat Adobe Profile.
+Lightroom the editor: I find this part for me as being the most important reason for Lightroom but yet lacking and limited in what and how it is delivered - in my opinion.
+When you first import your images from your camera – Lightroom applies a default Adobe RGB profile settings, this is annoying.
+You can change this behavior by setting a new default but it is frustrating - to have your images re-graded as a flat Adobe Profile rather than the camera profile - especially if you use different camera brands like I do (Nikon and Fujifilm).

-The Lightroom editor is logically arranged with the most common settings at the top and you work your way down to modify other attributes of the image as necessary.
-I find the LR editor adequate but not all that intuitive or flexible or fun to use and like I said – I normally export the image into Photoshop for further refinement.
-You may get a sense that I do not like Lightroom - correct I do not, but I have stuck with it for many years now - but now looking for a change that takes my photo editing to the next level. - am I wrong to want that?
+The Lightroom editor called develop is logically arranged with the most common settings at the top and you work your way down to modify other attributes of the image as necessary.
+I find the LR editor adequate and somewhat intuitive and flexible, but it is far from fun to use and like I said – I normally export the images into Photoshop for further refinement for those I want to post or use.
+You may get a sense that I do not like Lightroom - correct I do not, but I have stuck with it for many years now - but I want to take my photo editing to the next level - am I wrong to want that?

-Are other Editors are available now?
-Several – I will focus on Capture One, which I have been using now for a month.
-In that one month period – I have had a much better experience with image editing than any other RAW image editor that I have used to date.
+Are other Editors available now?
+Several – Capture One, which I have been using now for several months.
+I have had a much better experience with image editing than any other RAW image editor that I have used to date.
 In fact, I took some of my Lightroom images and re-processed them in Capture One – and achieved better results with less than 3 weeks of experience in Capture One VS years in Lightroom.
-WoW!
+Wow!
+Capture One is GOOD.

-The Great Things about Capture One in a nutshell: It is an image editor first and foremost, the UI focuses on editing workflow placing you in the driver’s seat right from the start – rather than you trying to find it.
-Although you will need to import images into a catalog or a “session” the process is fast and simple.
-During import Capture One reads the images and applies the correct camera profile, not a generic Adobe RGB profile - so the images look closer to what you originally shot.
+The Great Things about Capture One in a nutshell: It is an image editor first and foremost, the UI focuses on editing workflow placing you in the driver’s seat right from the start – rather than you trying to find the steering wheel it is in your hands when you load Capture One.
+Just like Lightroom you need to import images into a catalog or a “session” the process is fast and simple, faster than Lightroom.
+During import Capture One reads the images and applies the correct camera profile - so the images look closer to what you originally shot and that is the way I like it!

-In addition to my two Nikon cameras I also enjoy and use my wonderful Fujifilm XT-2, with Lightroom the default imports show up as washed out images after you import them – Capture One software understands the camera your images were shot with and applies the Fujifilm look – giving you a hell of a head start with editing – because it is closer to what you saw in camera when you shot it.
-The Capture One Pro sliders behave differently that what most of us are accustomed to – in a good way.
+In addition to my two Nikon cameras, I also enjoy and use my wonderful Fujifilm XT-3.
+Capture One software understands the camera your images were shot with and applies the Fujifilm look – giving you a heck of a head start with editing – because it is closer to what you saw in the camera when originally shot.
+Optionally Capture One offers camera specific versions of their software, I bought the Pro Version of Capture One which includes all the cameras.
+The benefit to purchasing a camera specific model is a slight price reduction.
+The Capture One Pro sliders behave differently than what most of us are accustomed to – in a good way.
 Like the HDR shadows.
 It appears the software understands the dynamics of the image and does not “destroy” the image if you choose to slide to one extreme or the other.

 Capture One Highlights: